BWY9394/Reid-Smith-Lab/WGS processings/README.md

 ## QC report
-Technically Novogene has already provided this, but may want to also look at other quality metrics i.e. adapter content Run FastQC in the folder where your files are
+Technically Novogene has already provided this, but may want to also look at other quality metrics i.e. adapter content

+Run FastQC in the folder where your files are

 Script required:
 > batch_fastq.sh

 The command(s) would be:
-> cd /data/group/medaglab/project/BWee/hemp_RNAseq/01-fastq
+> cd /data/group/medaglab/project/BWee/hemp_RNAseq/01-fastq #change directory to where your  files are
 >
-> sbatch /data/group/medaglab/project/BWee/scripts/batch_fastqc.sh
+> sbatch /data/group/medaglab/project/BWee/scripts/batch_fastqc.sh #run the script

 Notice that my bash script is in a different directory- if you have decided to put the bash script in the same working directory you have set initially, feel free, just omit the file directories preceding batch_fastqc.sh